-Non-compliance with placement regimes for fund interests under Bulgarian law is sanctioned by a fine, the amount of which is variable and depends on whether the non-complying person is an individual or a legal entity as well as whether the non-compliance has repeatedly occurred.
-Thus, the maximum amount of the sanction for non-compliance by individuals is circa EUR 50,000, unless the violation is a criminal offence.
-The maximum amount of the fine for violation of the placement regimes by legal entities is circa EUR 100,000.
+Non-compliance with placement regimes for fund interests under Bulgarian law is punishable by a fine, the amount of which depends on whether the non-complying person is an individual or a legal entity as well as whether the non-compliance has occurred repeatedly.
+The maximum fine for individuals is circa EUR 50,000, unless the violation is a criminal offence.
+The maximum fine for violation of the placement regimes by legal entities is circa EUR 100,000.

-In addition, the FSC may issue instructions requesting the AIFM to abide by a specific line of conduct or may ban the AIFM from performing further activities in Bulgaria.
+In addition, the FSC may require the AIFM to abide by a specific line of conduct or may ban the AIFM from performing further activities in Bulgaria.